barongello/staircase-language/README.md

 #### -@N

-Subtract the value of cell N from the current line number
+Subtract the value of cell `N` from the current line number, instead of return the inverse of cell `N`

 ```
 :5    ; Go to line 5